khandmo/Astrodynamics_Simulation/README.md

 ## SPICE Kernels

 This repo does not contain the kernels for the SPICE Toolkit to obtain data for the celestial bodies.
-The system file holds the names of the kernels I used at the top and all kernels can be found a the link below.
+The system file holds the names of the kernels I used at the top and all kernels can be found at the link below.
 If you want to use the sim through different time periods, just modify those lines.

 https://naif.jpl.nasa.gov/pub/naif/generic_kernels/<br><br><br>